sesquideus/asmodeus/README.md

     > ./asmodeus-scatter.py <dataset> <analysis config file>

-to plot 2D scatter plots of pairs of properties.
+to plot 2D scatter plots for tuples of properties.
+You may define properties to be displayed on the `x` axis, `y` axis, colour and dot size.

 ## Plotting a sky map
 Asmodeus includes a simple visualisation tool that plots the meteors as they would be observed in the sky.